AnilOptimizely/Patel.AzureAIContentSafety.Optimizely/docs/Features/Attributes/TextAnalysisAllowed.md

 It may be applied to the following property types:

-- **Bool:** True/false indicating if Text Anaysis is able to be used.
+- **Bool:** True/false indicating if Text Analysis is able to be used.

 The attribute can only be appended to bool properties and is intended for use exclusively on a Start Page.